numberninecms/numberninecms.github.io/docs/developers/features.md

 * Theme chooser
 * Customize the site identity

+### Security

+* Built-in login, registration and password resetting forms
+* Firewall with login throttling using two filters for higher security
+* Argon2id passwords encryption

 ## For developers

 ### Technology

 * Built with Symfony 5, Stimulus and Vue 3
+* Compatible with PHP 8
 * Automatic creation of a full-featured Docker development environment

 ### Usage